Max Verstappen vs Lewis Hamilton: One year on, relive Formula 1's most dramatic title decider in Abu Dhabi

 It was also soon also signified that the race would restart for a dramatic winner-takes-all 58th and final lap, which also represented a different interpretation of the regulations on Safety Car restarts.

-"No Michael no, this is so not right!" said an outraged Toto Wolff from the Mercedes garage.
+"No Michael no, this is so not right!" said an outraged Wolff from the Mercedes garage.

 Hamilton - forced into a final-lap showdown against Verstappen but on much older hard tyres compared to Verstappen's new softs - tried to defend against the Red Bull but was overtaken down the inside of Turn Five.